 • Transaction-Based Tax: Countries such as India and Pakistan have introduced transaction-based taxes on cryptocurrency trades, with India applying 1% TDS (Tax Deducted at Source) for transactions exceeding a certain threshold.

-• Tax Relief for Long-Term Holders: Germany offers tax relief for individuals holding cryptocurrencies over one year, distinguishing between long-term investments and short-term trades.
+• Tax Relief for Long-Term Holders: Germany offers tax relief for individuals holding cryptocurrencies for over one year, distinguishing between long-term investments and short-term trades.

 • Corporate Income Tax: Businesses in Canada and the United States are taxed on cryptocurrency earnings as part of corporate income, requiring transparent accounting and reporting for business transactions involving crypto.